Backlog (from Nulab) is a project management tool for prioritising and tracking work.

 Just remember to name your files something sensible that you would search for again, and use folders, to give yourself and the software a fighting chance of being able to find them quickly.

-Backlog is a tool that would easily suit IT teams, software and digital teams, Agile environments and teams that manage project work alongside BAU bug fixes for internal or external clients.
-If you work in a different setting, there’s still scope for you to make use of the tool, and the company website has case studies from a number of industries including retail, logistics, financial services and others, so it definitely translates to other industries.
+If you work in a different setting, you would still be able to get great value out of the software, and the company website has case studies from a number of industries including retail, logistics, financial services and others, so it definitely translates to other industries.

-If you use milestones and Gantt charts together you can get a quick visual reflection of progress which will be enough for many teams.
+However, if you use milestones and Gantt charts together you can get a quick visual reflection of progress which will be plenty good enough for many teams.

 The transparency element is great — it’s easy to see who is responsible for what, and with no limit on users (for the middle and top plans, which are still very cost-effective for corporate project management tools), everyone can have access.